 - Shlens J., A Tutorial On Principal Component Analysis, UCSD

-If you’re interested in how it’s possible to exploit the Hebbian Learning for PCA, I’ve published this articles:
+If you’re interested in how it’s possible to exploit the Hebbian Learning for PCA, I’ve published these articles:

 Numpy: the king of Python mathematics!

 When working with Python, Numpy is much more than a library.
-It’s the foundation of almost any machine learning implementation and it’s absolutely necessary to know how it works, focusing the attention of the concepts of vectorization and broadcasting.
-Through these techniques, it’s possible to speed up the learning process of the majority of algorithms, exploiting the power of multithreading and SIMD and MIMD architectures.
+It’s the foundation of almost any machine learning implementation, and it’s essential to know how it works, focusing the attention on the concepts of vectorization and broadcasting.
+Through these techniques, it’s possible to speed up the learning process of most algorithms, exploiting the power of multithreading and SIMD and MIMD architectures.

 - VanderPlas J., Python Data Science Handbook: Essential Tools for Working with Data, O’Reilly